FAQs: parents, guardians & caregivers

 Learn more about the City Year service experience with our frequently asked questions for parents, guardians and caregivers.

-We want to extend a big congratulations to our newly accepted City Year AmeriCorps members for our upcoming service year beginning summer 2021!
 During this exciting time, we know there must be several questions running through your mind as our incoming City Year AmeriCorps members prepare for this opportunity.

 After applying and accepting an offer to serve with City Year, there a few more steps to complete before the service year begins: